ElotlMX/Complexity-Model/README.md

 input_directory is a directory containing a parallel corpus, where each file corresponds to a language

-The corpora for the languages mentioned in the article was pre-processed and extracted from:
+Corpora for the languages mentioned in the article were pre-processed and extracted from:
 - [The Parallel Bible Corpus](http://www.christianbentz.de/MLC2019_data.html)
 - [JW300](http://opus.nlpl.eu/JW300.php)